javascript-tutorial/en.javascript.info/1-js/06-more-functions/10-arrow-functions/article.md

 - `setTimeout(func)` -- `func` is executed by the built-in scheduler.
 - ...there are more.

-It's very in the spirit of Javascript to create a function and pass it somewhere.
+It's very in the spirit of JavaScript to create a function and pass it somewhere.

 And in such functions we usually don't want to leave the current context.